-- 5.289 The Farnham Maltings offers a diverse programme of activities including theatre, cinema, craft, music and comedy and is renowned throughout South-East England, whilst also operating as a community centre. - 5.290 Farnham Castle is the jewel in the crown of Farnham attractions.
+- 5.290 The Farnham Maltings offers a diverse programme of activities including theatre, cinema, craft, music and comedy and is renowned throughout South-East England, whilst also operating as a community centre. - 5.291 Farnham Castle is the jewel in the crown of Farnham attractions.
 It dates back to the 12th century and the Norman keep is open to the public daily, from February to December.
 There is also a small exhibition, which describes the history of the Castle.
-Guided visits around the castle, itself, are available on Wednesdays. - 5.291 St. Andrew's Church in the town centre is not only a Grade II listed building, which dates back to the Middle Ages but also has some very modern meeting-rooms, designed by the architect, Ptolemy Dean.
+Guided visits around the castle, itself, are available on Wednesdays. - 5.292 St. Andrew's Church in the town centre is not only a Grade I listed building, as a medieval parish church which retains a substantial quantity of C12-C16 fabric, but also has some very modern meeting-rooms, designed by the architect, Ptolemy Dean.
 The modern structures and removal of the old pews has enabled the church to host concerts, art exhibitions and dramatic works.
-The grave of William Cobbett is in the churchyard. - 5.292 The library offers more than just books and computers.
+The grave of William Cobbett is in the churchyard. - 5.293 The library offers more than just books and computers.
 It has workshops and activities for children throughout the year.
-The library gardens have hosted charity fairs and fund-raising concerts. - 5.293 The Museum of Farnham is located on West Street.
+The library gardens have hosted charity fairs and fund-raising concerts. - 5.294 The Museum of Farnham is located on West Street.
 It is situated in an elegant Grade I listed Georgian townhouse.
 It has a walled garden and garden room, which is used for talks and exhibitions.